RoRoche/AndroidStarter/architecture.md

 Another boilerplate code often written by an Android developer concerns the "OnActivityResult" part.

-We have to override the `onActivityResult` method, test the request code, test the result code, and here we can deal with result.
+We have to override the `onActivityResult` method, test the request code, test the result code, and here we can deal with the result.
 We usually fall in a lot of nested blocks, difficult to read and understand.

 This library provides a relevant answer to this issue.